thunder-project/thunder/README.md

 ## About

 Spark is a powerful new framework for cluster computing, particularly well suited to iterative computations; see the [project webpage](http://spark-project.org/documentation.html).
 Thunder is a family of analyses for finding structure in high-dimensional spatiotemporal neural imaging data (e.g. calcium) implemented in Spark.

+It includes low-level utilties for data loading, saving, signal processing, and shared algorithms (regression, factorization, etc.), and high-level functions that can be scripted to easily combine analyses.
+The standard package is written in Python with Pyspark, making extensive use of scipy and numpy.
+A subset of functions, including  prototypes of real-time analyses, are availaible for Scala., because they use functionality not yet availiable in Pyspark.
+We plan to port all functionality to Scala in the future.

 ## Use

 To run these functions, first [install Spark](http://spark-project.org/downloads/) and [scala](http://www.scala-lang.org/downloads).

-For python functions, call using pyspark:
+For python functions, call individual functions using pyspark:

-	SPARK_HOME/pyspark ica.py local data/ica_test.txt results 4 4
+	pyspark pca.py local data/iris.txt results 4

+Or run iteractively in the Pyspark shell

+	pyspark
+	>> lines = sc.textFile("data/iris.txt")
+	>> data = parse(lines).cache()
+	>> comps,latent,scores = svd1(data,3)

 For scala functions, build and run in sbt: